Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/DualStreamSSR/README.md

 - Stream 0: `d0, d1, d2, d3, d8,d9, d10, d11, d16, d17, d18, d19, ...`
 - Stream 1: `d4, d5, d6, d7, d12, d13, d14, d15, ...`

-The stream content is dependent on the number of samples (bits) which are read as a block on each stream.
+The stream content is dependent on the number of samples (bits), which are read as a block on each stream.

 In single-stream implementation, some of the kernels had to discard one sample before the first invocation of the kernel.
 This was done easily by the initialization function, that was able to discard one sample, but also blocks of eight samples if the coefficient phases were longer than eight coefficients.
-In dual-stream implementation this is slightly more complex because if one sample is read from Stream 0 beforehand, the stream combination will be completely disorganized.
+In dual-stream implementation, this is slightly more complex because if one sample is read from Stream 0 beforehand, the stream combination will be completely disorganized.
 To avoid changing the stream content in this case we reorganized the computation and started to compute one sample after (change the *Start* parameter of the `mul4/mac4` intrinsic).

 On top of this, if the coefficient phase is longer than four, four elements need to be discarded.
-If it is longer than eight, eight need to be discarded etc. The first four elements must be read from Stream 0, the next four from Stream 1 and then again from Stream 0.
-If more blocks of four elements are read from Stream 0 than from Stream 1, then the first stream to read within the kernel is Stream 1.
+If it is longer than eight, it needs to be discarded.
+The first four elements must be read from Stream 0, the next four from Stream 1, and then again from Stream 0.
+If more blocks of four elements are read from Stream 0 than from Stream 1, the first stream to read within the kernel is Stream 1.

 ## Designing the Graph

-With the input data rate being 2 Gsps on each AI Engine and the filter having 32 taps, the data stream and coefficient can be split into eight phases as each AI Engine is capable of 4-tap filter processing.
-This leads to 2 Gsps x 8 Phases = 16 Gsps input sample rate, the maximum performance for the filter you will now design.
+With the input data rate being 2 Gsps on each AI Engine and the filter with 32 taps, the data stream and coefficient can be split into eight phases as each AI Engine is capable of 4-tap filter processing.
+This leads to 2 Gsps x 8 Phases = 16 Gsps input sample rate.
+You will now design the maximum performance for the filter.

 The same recommendations as in the previous section will apply: